AdaCore/gnatstudio/docs/users_guide/editing.rst

   Generate Ada body stub for the current source editor by calling the external tool `gnatstub`.

-*Unit Testing*
-  .. index:: AUnit
-  .. index:: unit testing
-  .. index:: testing

-  This sub menu gives access to dialogs that make it easy to generate AUnit stubs.
-AUnit is an Ada unit testing framework.

-*New Test Case...*
-  Create a new test case.
-See AUnit documentation for more details.

-*New Test Suite...*
-  Create a new test suite.
-See AUnit documentation for more details.

-*New Test Harness...*
-  Create a new test harness.
-See AUnit documentation for more details.

 *Edit with external editor* :ref:`Using_an_External_Editor`.